labyedh/Alzheimer_classification_mlops/README.md

 # Alzheimer_classification_mlops
-Application of Mlops techniques for Alzheimer classification based on spontanoues speech
+Application of Mlops techniques for Alzheimer classification based on spontanoues speech and using cnn-lstm